 Common Issues with Saab

-Just like all other car brands out there, Saab has some areas where they just don’t make the cut.
+Like all other car brands out there, Saab has some areas where they don’t make the cut.
 The things that consumers point out most frequently with Saab models include:

 The Fuel Level Sensor

+In most cases, the drop happened while driving, and it went from full to zero instantly, noting an issue with the gauge and sensor.
 While this has nothing to do with the drivability of a car, it’s still a nuisance to keep seeing a low fuel reading.
-When drivers see that, they might head to the nearest pump, one to find that their car only takes a few dollars in gas.
-In most cases, the drop happened while driving, and it went from full to zero instantly, noting an issue with the gauge and sensor.
+When drivers see a low fuel reading, they’ll head to the nearest pump only to find that their car only takes a few dollars in gas.

 The Electric Throttle Body

-This gadget is a hefty chunk of machinery with a small rotating part that is there to control the airflow to the engine.
+This gadget is a hefty chunk of machinery with a small rotating part to control the airflow to the engine.
 When airflow is blocked or stops altogether, the engine heats up, and so too does the car, which can cause issues later on down the road.
-In some Saab models, this little piece has been said to start working less effectively after a certain number of miles.
+This little piece has been said to start working less effectively after several miles.

-Because of the way that the Saab is set up, one of the mounts that connect to the steering wheel tends to wear out pretty quickly.
+Because of how the Saab is set up, one of the mounts that connect to the steering wheel tends to wear out pretty quickly.
 One thing that drivers have noted is that, when it does, each turn starts to produce a screeching or popping sound, which is unpleasant.
-Though it’s not connected to any major issues unless left unfixed for a long time, it’s not a sound that you want coming from your vehicle.
+Though it’s not connected to any significant issues unless left unfixed for a long time, it’s not a sound that you want coming from your vehicle.

 Most Reliable Saabs

 Saabs have been around for a while and, during that time, have made a name for themselves.
-Drivers have reported issues and also rated the Saab based on a number of credentials, having mostly good things to say.
-Because not all models are the same, the top-ranted out of the lineup include:
+Although many reported their issues, drivers have mostly good things to say about them.
+Below are the most reliable Saabs that you can safely buy as used:

 The 9-3 Viggen

-This model was built to compete with BMW, so the makers took special care in the look and the design.
+GM built this model to compete with BMW, so the makers took special care in the look and the design.
 What they ended up creating was not only a car that was easy on the eyes but one that could get up to 60mph in just 6 seconds.

 These cool Saabs have a convertible top and have the perfect mix of casual and sporty.
 Cruising in one of these, you’ll not only feel the performance but get a glimpse of the luxury that comes with the Saab brand.